MangoDream1/Wrds/DESIGN.md

 ###### Class layout

 Black arrows are data flow.
 Dotted arrows are Activity flow.
 Class functions are not yet known for all classes.
+This class layout are the minimal viable product.
+The sketches show how the activities would look.

 ![Class layout](https://raw.githubusercontent.com/MangoDream1/Wrds---Programmeer-Project/master/doc/classLayout.png "Class layout")